AwalaApp/network-website/service-providers/index.md

 - Get answers to queries like "coronavirus symptoms" using [DuckDuckGo Instant Answers](https://help.duckduckgo.com/duckduckgo-help-pages/features/instant-answers-and-other-features/).
 - Send and receive money -- including cryptocurrencies.

 Whether you're an individual or an organisation, we're here to support you in your journey to adopt Relaynet.
-Select one of the following options to learn more, and don't hesitate to post any questions/feedback on [our forum](https://community.relaynet.network/) -- We'd even love it if you stopped by to say hi!
+Select one of the following options to learn more, and don't hesitate to post any questions/feedback on [our forum](https://community.relaynet.network/) -- we'd even love it if you stopped by to say hi!

 <div class="buttons is-centered">
   <a class="button is-link" href="{% link service-providers/ux.md %}">